|Training + Education

 2013-2015, Health Outcomes Award, PhRMA Foundation Pre-Doctoral Fellowship

-Angie Mae Rodday, PhD, MS, is a Research Associate and Assistant Professor who joined The Center for Health Solutions (formerly The Health Institute) within the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center in 2004.
+Angie Mae Rodday, PhD, MS, is Researcher and Assistant Professor who joined The Center for Health Solutions (formerly The Health Institute) in the Institute for Clinical Research and Health Policy Studies at Tufts Medical Center in 2004.
 Dr. Rodday earner her PhD in Clinical and Translational Science Program at Tufts University Sackler School of Graduate Biomedical Sciences.
-Dr. Rodday also has an MS in biostatistics from the Harvard School of Public Health and a BA in psychology from Tufts University.
-Dr. Rodday’s research interests include the design and analysis of health services and patient-reported outcomes research, including survey, psychometric evaluation, and data analysis.
-She has worked on studies to evaluate the health-related quality of life (HRQL) of children with complex medical conditions and the impact on their parent caregivers as well as comparative effectiveness studies of different clinical guidelines, such as screening adolescents and young adults for high cholesterol.
+Dr. Rodday also has an MS in biostatistics from the Harvard TH Chan School of Public Health and a BA in psychology from Tufts University.
+Dr. Rodday’s research interests include the design and analysis of health services and patient-reported outcomes research.
+She has worked on studies that evaluated the health-related quality of life of patients with different medical conditions, analyzed large existing databases to understand disease prevalence and practice patterns, and conducted comparative effectiveness analyses of different clinical guidelines.
 Dr. Rodday is also involved in teaching biostatistics and statistical computing at Tufts University Sackler School of Graduate Biomedical Sciences.

 American Statistical Association